 Makes 6 medium size patties.
 Burgers can be made ahead of time and re-heated on a bbq or in a pan.

 - Lentils: a combination of half Green Lentils and half French Green Lentils give a nice texture mix and they cook in the same amount of time.
 You could use canned lentils if you wish but the burgers may not be quite the same colour.

 - Vegemite: the ultimate umami addition.
-If you can’t get Vegemite or a similar product [Marmite etc] substitute the 1 tsp vegemite* + 2 tsp hot water with 1/2 Tbsp tomato paste + 1/2 Tbsp soy sauce or tamari.
+If you are gluten free or can’t get Vegemite or a similar product [Marmite etc] substitute the 1 tsp vegemite + 2 tsp hot water with 1/2 Tbsp tomato paste + 1/2 Tbsp soy sauce or tamari.

 - Patties: if you want large burgers divide mixture into 4 or 5 portions, for small burgers divide mixture into 7 or 8 portions, easy.

 While the creation of this recipe is sponsored by the Australian Mushroom Growers Association as part of their Summer Mushrooms campaign, the opinions expressed – including my slight obsession with mushrooms – are all mine.
 For more mushroom recipes pop over to the My Mushrooms blog.